and The Quality in Careers Standard

 The National Careers Service, which went live on 1st April 2012, provides online/web/telephone services for all ages, but face-to-face services only for adults.
 Our trading members provide the majority of the prime contractors of the NCS, and a number of the sub-contractors too.
 All providers of the NCS are eligible for membership of Careers England - as are other providers of any form of careers support which is either privately on sale to customers or is publicly-funded by the Government/Local Authorities or other sources of public funds including the European Union.

 We continue to seek to influence the Government's implementation of the future arrangements concerning the provision of "independent and impartial careers advice and guidance" for all School students in England (as enacted by the 2011 Education Act).
 The arrangements under which schools have been required to 'secure' independent careers guidance for their pupils and students from September 2012 continues to need careful monitoring and review.
 Based upon evidence gathered from and with our members, and the 2013 OFSTED Thematic Survey (see Policy Commentary 23) we are seriously concerned that these arrangements are at risk of failing to form a coherent all-age strategy for careers support for everyone across England.
-Hence we continue to concentrate our national activities on seeking positive ways to address these crucial issues - and you will find a section on the website dedicated to "Careers Guidance in Schools and Colleges" which includes case studies to show good practice in some of England's schools and colleges.
+Hence we continue to concentrate our national activities on seeking positive ways to address these crucial issues - and you will find a section on the website (alongside the Quality in Careers Standard information) dedicated to "Careers Guidance in Schools and Colleges" which includes case studies to show good practice in some of England's schools and colleges.

 In this website there are also a number of other papers relating to these matters to be found in the "Board, Business Plans and Strategy" sections (many postings are public, some only for Members).